cournape/Bento/doc/source/faq.rst

     4. easy mirroring (ideally file based)
     5. simple implementations

-Some of them have been rejected by various distutils2 members (2, 3 and 4 in particular).
-Distutils-related PEP pushed by the distutils2 team will be implemented on a case per case basis (some of them are obsolete as far as bento is concerned).
+Although controversial in the python community, there is a large consensus within the scipy community on those points.
+Some of them have been rejected by various distutils2 members (2, 3 and 4 in particular), and we are unwilling to compromize on them.
+Distutils-related PEP pushed by the distutils2 team will be implemented on a case per case basis (some of them are obsolete as far as bento is concerned, in the sense that they are already implemented, if only in intent).

 Moreover, as bento is designed from the ground up to be split into mostly independent parts, it is possible to reuse its code in other projects.
 No effort will be made to tie some features to bento to force people to use it.
 If bento ends up being an experiment into useful new APIs integrated into distutils2, bento would be considered successful.
+If our vision ends up being wrong or unreachable, some of the code should be useful nonetheless.

 Isn't it too difficult to support building extensions on every platform ?
 ==========================================================================